BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 graph can be statically determined, which supports determining certain security and safety properties by static analysis.

-The PPC in the system form a directed, acyclic graph, i.e. they *cannot contain loops*.
+Nested calls are possible, but the PPCs in the system form a directed, acyclic graph, i.e. the graph *cannot contain loops* (such as *A* calls *B* calls *C*).

-**FIXME[Gernot]: The following discussion seems redundant, as the pio assignment rule already guarantees all relevant properties.**
-I.e.: It is not valid that have PD *A* calling PD *B*, which in turns calls PD *A*.
-It is an error to construct a system that contains loop (such an error should be determined at construction time in a static system; in a dynamic system managers must ensure changes to the system do not introduce loops).
+It is an error to construct a system that contains loops.
+(In a static systems such an error should be detected at construction time.
+In a dynamic systems, loops must be prevented when channels are established.)

-It is allowed for a protected procedure to make a PPC as long as it does not cause a loop.
-For example, PD *A* can call PD *B*, which in turn calls PD *C* as part of protected procedure.
-**END FIXME**

 The callee of a PPC must have a strictly higher priority than the caller.
 This property is statically enforceable from the acyclic call